Promoting your business offline

 People love getting stuff in the mail.
 It’s something we’ve lost in the digital age, but I think it still has relevance.
-A while ago, I came across a little stack of letters I’d written to try and get an agency job.
-They were in envelopes, along with my (20-year-old) CV.
-I decided to make something of them, so I sent them out with a covering letter to the original recipients.
+A while ago, I came across a little stack of letters I’d written back in 1998 to try and get an agency job.
+They were in envelopes, along with my 20-year-old CV.
+I decided to make something of them, so I sent them out with a cover letter to the original recipients.
 It was a bit of a gimmick, but I got a nice response from it – including this reply from one of the partners at Pentagram:

 “Your 1998 CV ended up on my desk.
 Really liked the paper and feel - you just don't get these sort of CVs anymore - funny though what might have been.

-"I looked at your site - would love to see your book - I couldn't see how to buy a copy?”Dominc Lippa, Pentagram
+"I looked at your site - would love to see your book…”Dominic Lippa, Pentagram